İzmir Büyükşehir Belediyesi GSK (men's ice hockey)

-İzmir BB GSK, short for İzmir Büyükşehir Belediyesi Gençlik Spor Kulübü, is the ice hockey team of the same named multi-sport club in İzmir, Turkey founded by the metropolitan municipality (Büyükşehir Belediyesi) in 2000.
+İzmir BB GSK, short for İzmir Büyükşehir Belediyesi Gençlik Spor Kulübü, is the ice hockey section of the same named multi-sport club in İzmir, Turkey founded by the metropolitan municipality (Büyükşehir Belediyesi) in 2000.
 Currently, the team compete in the Turkish Ice Hockey Super League (TBHSL).
 The team play their home matches in the Bornova Ice Sports Hall.

 Achievements

 The team was runner-up in the seasons 2012–13, 2014–15 and 2015–16.
 They enjoyed league champion title in the 2013–14 season, and played so at the 2014–15 IIHF Continental Cup Group A.